fsantanna/pingus/ceu/README.md

         [summary](#continuation-passing-summary) ]

 3. [**Dispatching Hierarchies**](#dispatching-hierarchies):
-    Entities typically form a dispatching hierarchy so that a container entity that receives a stimulus automatically forwards it to its managed children.
+    Entities typically form a dispatching hierarchy in which a container entity that receives a stimulus automatically forwards it to its managed children.
     * [ [case 1](#dispatching-hierarchies-1) |
         [summary](#dispatching-hierarchies-summary) ]

 4. [**Lifespan Hierarchies**](#lifespan-hierarchies):
-    Entities typically form a lifespan hierarchy so that a terminating container entity automatically destroys its managed children.
+    Entities typically form a lifespan hierarchy in which a terminating container entity automatically destroys its managed children.
     * [ [case 1](#lifespan-hierarchies-1) |
         [case 2](#lifespan-hierarchies-2) |